Hensel minimality II: Mixed characteristic and a diophantine application: Hensel minimality in characteristic zero (including mixed characteristic)

 In this whole section we fix a theory $\cT$ of valued fields of characteristic zero in a language $\cL$ expanding the language $\Lval= \{+,\cdot,\cO_K\}$ of valued fields.
 Note that $\cT$ is allowed to be non-complete, and that each model $K$ of $\cT$ is a valued field of characteristic zero, which includes both possibilities that $K$ has mixed characteristic or equicharacteristic zero.

 In this section we give four alternative definitions of $1$-h-minimality for $\cT$ (see Definitions \ref{defn:mixed:RVlambdaRVm}, \ref{defn:mixed:eqc}, \ref{defn:mixed:c}, \ref{defn:T1T2}), and we show that they are equivalent in \Cref{thm:equivalences:1hmin}.
 To keep the generality of \cite{CHR}, we will treat more generally $\ell$-h-minimality for $\ell\ge 0 $ either an integer or equal to $\omega$.
-The first definition is a close adaptation of the main notion of Hensel minimality of \refI{defn:hmin}.
-Definitions \ref{defn:mixed:eqc} and \ref{defn:mixed:c} are based on coarsenings, and \Cref{defn:T1T2} corresponds to the criterion for $1$-h-minimality from \refI{thm:tame2vf}.
-Since at least for $\ell=1$ these notions coincide, we simply will call them $1$-h-minimality.
+The first definition is a close adaptation of the main notion of Hensel minimality of \cite[Definition~2.3.3]{CHR}.
+Definitions \ref{defn:mixed:eqc} and \ref{defn:mixed:c} are based on coarsenings, and \Cref{defn:T1T2} corresponds to the criterion for $1$-h-minimality from \cite[Theorem~2.9.1]{CHR}.
+Since for $\ell=1$ these notions coincide, we simply will call them $1$-h-minimality.